dario-vega/demo-graphql-nosql/README.md

 ## Deployment
 1. Clone this repository
-2. Copy your API Keys to graphql_nosql repository (NoSQLprivateKey.pem) and modify the credentials in the code (for demo purpose, use profiles for production)
-3. Run using Instance Principals when deploying in OCI
+2. Run using Instance Principals when deploying in OCI

 ````
 export NOSQL_REGION='US_ASHBURN_1'